Back

 3. Ensures you’re not spending funds blindfolded

 If you don’t use the MVP approach in your project, you might spend a lot of resources on features that will be discarded in the end.
-Iterative progress of the MVP product development will help you to better allocate the funds and to be aware about features your app has.
+The iterative progress of the MVP product development will help you better allocate the funds and be aware of the features your app has.

 4. Gives you feedback from real users